 Research Compliance Training Guide

 The following is a collection of training guidance and requirements for conducting research at the University.
 Each area has its own specific training requirements so please contact the individual unit for clarification or specific questions.
-This guide was created together with members of the Research Compliance Committee and compiled by the Research Compliance Office.
+This guide was created together with members of the Research Compliance Committee and compiled by the Risk Intelligence and Compliance Team.

 Training requirements for all researchers and research personnel involved in the conduct of research with humans.
 The University is dedicated to meeting the highest ethical standards in research practices involving human participants through Advancing Human Research Protections.